hashicorp/terraform/website/source/docs/providers/aws/r/wafregional_byte_match_set.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name or description of the ByteMatchSet.
-* `byte_match_tuples` - Settings for the ByteMatchSet, such as the bytes (typically a string that corresponds with ASCII characters) that you want AWS WAF to search for in web requests.
+* `byte_match_tuple` - Settings for the ByteMatchSet, such as the bytes (typically a string that corresponds with ASCII characters) that you want AWS WAF to search for in web requests.

 ## Remarks